jirehandre23/Portfolio/README.md

 ## About

-I'm a data and finance analyst based in New York City, currently transitioning into applied data science.
-This fall I'm starting an MS in Data Science at Monroe University.
+I'm a data and finance analyst based in Boston, currently transitioning into applied data science.
+This fall I'm starting an MPS in Applied Artificial Intelligence at Northeastern University.

 Most recently, through the Education Pioneers Fellowship, I worked as an Analyst at [Equitable Facilities Fund](https://eqfund.org/), evaluating charter school financing transactions across a national pipeline of 160+ institutional prospects.